 As people stay home, going out to the grocery store is an event.
 However, you have less control.
 And you have less decision making ability.
 How you move indoors and outdoors is directed to be safe.
 For instance, you now have to wait in line.
 Make appointments.
 You have to keep distant.
 As a result, sensory overload ensues.

-Another survey respondent shared that going to the grocery store is a more overwhelming than it was pre-COVID19.
+Many respondents shared that going to the grocery store is more overwhelming than it was pre-COVID19.
 You have to follow many signs.
 New signs.
 Confusing or conflicting directions.
 Signs are on the floor, at eye-level and above.
 Signs are everywhere.
 Paying attention to all the signs results in visual overload.

 Furthermore, this demonstrates the help that sensory-friendly hours offer.

 People with sensory sensitivity often become anxious when surrounded by strangers.
 Or even people they know, for that matter.
 Furthermore, with more social isolation, social anxiety is a concern.